hashbangcode/vlad/README.md

     vagrant up

-Setting up the box takes a few minutes but there is plenty out output to look at whilst Ansible runs through the provisioning steps.
+Setting up the box takes a few minutes but there is plenty of output to look at whilst Ansible runs through the provisioning steps.
 You can see the webroot of the Vagrant box by going to the address [www.drupal.local](http://www.drupal.local/).
-A local Ansible action will add an entry to your hosts file for the default IP address 192.168.100.100 so you don't need to alter it.
+A local Ansible action will add an entry to your hosts file for the relevant IP address (set via settings.yml).

 Note: You will be asked for your sudo password on two separate occasions.
 The first is used by Vagrant to setup a NFS share and the second is used by Ansible to alter your local hosts file so that you can easily access the box via a web browser.